Heteroptera

 Taxonomy & Classification

-Heteroptera, known for their unique piercing-sucking mouthparts, are skilled in exploiting diverse environments, showcasing remarkable adaptability and survival strategies.
-Let's understand the evolutionary journey and classification of these remarkable herbivores.
+Heteroptera, known for their piercing-sucking mouthparts and unique scent glands, exhibit fascinating adaptations that contribute to their predatory nature.
+Let's understand the evolutionary journey and classification of these remarkable predators.

 RANK